How to Hide or Show Network Icon in Windows 11 File Explorer

 - Select Show Network to either hide or show it.

-Alternatively, you can use the File Explorer Options menu:
+Alternatively, use the Folder Options menu:

 - Select Options.